neelsmith/tabulae/README.md

 ## Acknowledgments

-This project is especially indebted to Harry Schmidt's [parsley](https://github.com/goldibex/parsley-core).
+This project is especially indebted to Harry Schmidt's [parsley](https://github.com/goldibex/parsley-core), and to the openly licensed data sets of the [Perseus project](http://www.perseus.tufts.edu).